BrenzingerLuca/Overview/README.md

 *   **Team Collaboration:** Successfully navigated the complexities of agile team development, clearly defining responsibilities, and seamlessly integrating individual software modules into a cohesive system.

 ## My Contribution (Luca Brenzinger)

-As a core team member, my primary responsibilities and contributions focused on critical areas of the system, demonstrating expertise in both development and optimization:

 *   **Perception Module (Lead):** I led the design and implementation of key components within the perception pipeline.
 This included developing the `static_tf_ins_to_cameras` node for precise sensor frame transformations and configuring the `pointcloud.launch` file for robust 3D point cloud generation.
 *   **YOLOv8 Network Fine-Tuning & Data Augmentation:** I made significant contributions to the fine-tuning of the **YOLOv8 object detection model**.
 My work involved setting up and executing **data augmentation strategies** to enhance model generalization and training the network on custom simulation data for accurate car and traffic light detection.